Thairo Estrada Player Props: Giants vs. Cardinals

 Thairo Estrada At The Plate

-- Estrada leads San Francisco with 26 hits and a team-best slugging percentage of .532.
+- Estrada leads San Francisco in slugging percentage (.506) thanks to eight extra-base hits.

-- Among qualifying hitters in MLB play, his batting average ranks 13th, his on-base percentage ranks 32nd, and he is 33rd in the league in slugging.
+- Among the qualified batters in baseball, he ranks 19th in batting average, 56th in on-base percentage, and 39th in slugging.

-- Estrada enters this game on a six-game hitting streak.
-Over the course of his last games, he's hitting .316 with one homer.
+- Estrada has picked up a hit in 76.2% of his 21 games this year, with at least two hits in 38.1% of those games.

-- He has hit a home run in 20.0% of his games this season, and 4.7% of his plate appearances.
+- In 19.0% of his games this season, he has homered, and 4.4% of his trips to the dish.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.